Ugliness: Prejudice

 Discrimination or prejudice against unattractive people is sometimes referred to as lookism, cacophobia, or aschemophobia, and if it is a result of one's disfigurement, ableism.
 Teratophobia is an aversion or fear of people who appear monstrous, have blemishes or are disfigured.
 When such an aversion is coupled with prejudice or discrimination, it may be viewed as a form of bullying.
 With the dating world or courtship, judging others purely based on their outward appearance is acknowledged as an attitude that does transpire, yet is often viewed as an approach that is superficial and shallow.
 Some research indicates a sentencing disparity where unattractive people are "more likely to be recommended psychiatric care" than attractive people.
 Prejudice against ugliness is complex: Gretchen Henderson suggests that there is, paradoxically, a cultural suspicion towards both beauty and ugliness.

 Legality

-There are some jurisdictions that already make it illegal to discriminate on the basis of immutable forms of aesthetic appearance, including the Australian state of Victoria, wherein lookism was officially recognized as an illegal form of discrimination in 1995.
+Some jurisdictions already make it illegal to discriminate based on immutable forms of aesthetic appearance, including the Australian state of Victoria, wherein lookism was officially recognized as an illegal form of discrimination in 1995.
 In the United States, several states and major cities' jurisdictions have legislation prohibiting appearance-related discrimination.